 Each year, generous donors contribute to the daily operations of the MCHS.
 These donations support exhibit development, public programming, artifact care, historic preservation, and other needs for the MCHS.

-Mahaska County Historical Society is a 501(c)(3) nonprofit organization and donations to MCHS are tax deductible to the extend of the IRS tax code.
+Mahaska County Historical Society is a 501(c)(3) nonprofit organization and donations to MCHS are tax deductible to the extent of the IRS tax code.

 Built circa 1900, the Buxton house was built by the Consolidated Coal Company in the integrated mining town of Buxton in the SW portion of Mahaska County, on the Monroe County line.
 Buxton is a cherished piece of local, state, and national history because of its fair hiring practices and equal wages in the mines regardless of race.
 Described by many as a utopia for African-Americans in the early 20th century, Buxton was a community of immigrants, native-born whites, and African-American miners.
 The house was moved here in 2007 and is one of our most popular buildings to visit.